armin-164/armin-164/README.md

 💻 My playground includes coding and designing websites, experimenting with UI/UX principles.
 Constantly seeking challenges to level up my skills and contribute to the ever-evolving web landscape.

-🔭 I’m currently working on group assignment for my JavaScript course.
-The goal of the assignment is to create a functional quiz with 20 general questions.
+🔭 I'm currently involved in a group project where our objective is to design interfaces and implement designs created by others.

-🌱 I’m currently learning JavaScript/TypeScript and Vite.
+🌱 I’m currently learning about collaborative design implementation

 🔧 Tech Stack: